 Memorabilia or Relic Card - These are cards that contain a material swatch, usually worn or used by the card's subject.

 Card Grading - The condition of a card is important to its value.
 Third-party grading services provide an objective opinion of a card's condition and assign it a numerical value.
 The companies that provide this service are often referred to by their initials.
-Trusted companies include: Beckett Grading Services (BGS), Beckett Vintage Grading (BVG), Professional Sports Authentication (PSA), International Sports Authentication (ISA) and Sports Card Guaranty (SGC).
+Trusted companies include: Beckett Grading Services (BGS), Beckett Vintage Grading (BVG), Professional Sports Authentication (PSA) and SGC.
 There are several other slabs out there, but it's best to stick with ones widely accepted by the hobby.
 Like certificates of authenticity, anyone can put a card in a slab.

 - Pristine, Gem Mint - A perfect card.